abcsds/dotfiles/emacs/README.md

 # Emacs
 Configuration for emacs.
 Using [spacemacs](https://github.com/syl20bnr/spacemacs).
 All config is under spacemacs.symlink.
+To use it, install emacs into the symlinked emacs.d.

+Submodule will not be updated.

 ```
 (fset 'yes-or-no-p 'y-or-n-p)